‘We’, ‘our’ or ‘us’ means Ports of Jersey.

 Third country transfers and safeguard

+We operate in Jersey in the Channel Islands.
 We do use technology that may transfer data to another jurisdiction, for example use of Microsoft and cloud-based back-up of data.
-We will ensure that your data is appropriately protected (for example by reference to IT security standards), where such transfers do not offer the same level of protection of personal data.
+We will ensure that your data is appropriately protected (for example by reference to IT security standards) where such transfers do not offer the same level of protection of personal data.

-- restrict processing in certain circumstances
+- Right to restrict processing in certain circumstances.

 If you object to processing or withdraw your consent, this may affect our ability to deliver services to you.

 We may need to request specific information from you to help us confirm your identity to ensure that personal data is not disclosed to any person who has no right to receive it.
 We may also contact you to ask you for further information in relation to your request to speed up our response.
 If you make a request, we have 28 days to respond to you once your identity is confirmed and you are not required to pay any charge for exercising your rights.